 Finally, after a great deal of preparatory fuss, the game begins proper.
 After some logos, we get our first dialogue in the series, from our lead character’s voice actor, Haley Joel Osmet, fourteen at the time of the game’s release in North America.
 Yes, the actor best known for The Sixth Sense and AI.
 He also has some Disney animated cred, including Mowgli in The Jungle Book 2 and Esmeralda and Phoebus’ son Zephyr in The Hunchback of Notre Dame II.
 Oh, and uh… the lead in The Country Bears, god help him.
 You’re going to find that having past Disney cred is pretty common in Kingdom Hearts voice actors.

 His opening reads: “I’ve been having these weird thoughts lately.
 Like is any of this for real?
 Or not?”
-Now, if you haven’t picked up on it yet, I have to warn you: this opening section of the retrospective is going to be more detailed than later.
+Now, if you haven’t picked up on it yet, I have to warn you: this opening section of the Retrospective is going to be more detailed than later sections.
 That’s because 1) KH1 forces you to make a number of drastic, long-term choices at the outset, and 2) the opening of a work tends to define the rest of the work, which brings us back to this opening line.
 The first line in a work is often critical to the rest of the work… but I’m at a loss to make sense this one.
 Here’s the thing: there are a small handful of references in the game that hint that the rest of the game is imaginary.
-That probably sounds silly when we’re talking about a series of seven plus games, and it is silly: the idea is abandoned in the first hour of gameplay.
+That probably sounds silly when we’re talking about a series of seven-plus games, and it is silly: the idea is abandoned in the first hour of gameplay.
 I’ll make a little more fuss as we go along, it’s really hard to explain the problem without seeing the other lines floating abandoned in an ocean of denial.

 Following this, the famous opening sequence begins, with a pop song.
-In the English version, this is Utada Hikaru’s “Simple and Clean,” while in the Japanese, we hear her “Hikari” – two different songs that use the same lyrics.
+In the English version, this is Utada Hikaru’s “Simple and Clean,” while in the Japanese, we hear her “Hikari” – two different songs that use the same music.
 Actually, the song playing in the intro is the “Planitb Remix” versions of Utada’s song: higher energy, club mix versions of the song, which really hits you as a surprise the first time around.
 The original songs play during the end credits.

 As the song plays, we see a surreal dream-like sequence introducing our three leads.
 We’ll later learn that spiky-haired fellow in large, Mickey Mouse gloves and shoes is our lead: Haley Joel Osmet’s character, Sora.
 Sora is introduced through a now-iconic plunge through water that, dream-like, drops him on a beach.
 There we meet two other characters.
 First, a blue-haired boy: who stands in the water and holds out his hand to Sora in invitation.
 As he does this, both he and the beach are overcome by a tidal wave.
 Next: a redheaded girl who is with Sora when they witness a meteor shower, a shower that, in another dream-element, includes Sora’s own falling body.
 The camera chooses to follow this second Sora instead of the original, and we watch as he drops into another inverted plunge, this time into void.